JosephBARBIERDARNAL/barbierjoseph.com/docs/blog/open-source-starts-with-a-good-issue.md

 ## Open source is hard

-Contributing to open source is often advised to people who wants to become better software developer, and even though it's probably the case, it's important to understand how contributing to open source work before.
+Contributing to open source is often advised to people who want to become better software developers, and even though that's probably true, it's important to understand how contributing to open source works first.

-> Depending on the size and the popularity of the project, the following can vary.
-But since often times people are interested in contributing to famous projects, we'll assume it.

-Often times, open source project have a large, complex codebase and potentially a large userbase.
+Often, open source projects have a large, complex codebase and potentially a large userbase.
 A large userbase means you **can't** just change the behavior of something.
-Renaming an argument can litteraly break lots people's code.
+Renaming an argument can literally break lots of people's code.

-If it's required, for any reason, to change the behavior of something, then it usually takes **multiple releases** between a first deprecation warning to actually applying the breaking change.
-This means that maintainer's job is a lot about making sure that new code is not breaking things.
-This is also why open source projects have a large suite of tests.
+If it's necessary, for any reason, to change the behavior of something, then it usually takes **multiple releases**, starting with a deprecation warning before actually applying the breaking change.
+This means maintainers spend a lot of time ensuring new code doesn't break anything.
+This is also why open source projects have large test suites.

-Other things such as security, API design or documentation become extra-important as the userbase grow.
-Those things make open source particularly demanding.
+Other aspects such as security, API design, or documentation become extra important as the userbase grows.
+These things make open source particularly demanding.

-Before you try to make you first contribution, make sure you understand that open source require you to **fully understand** what you're doing (for example, check the [Automated Contributions Policy](https://scikit-learn.org/dev/developers/contributing.html#automated-contributions-policy) of scikit-learn).
+Before making your first contribution, make sure you understand that open source requires you to **fully understand** what you're doing (for example, see the [Automated Contributions Policy](https://scikit-learn.org/dev/developers/contributing.html#automated-contributions-policy) of scikit-learn).

-## (good) Issues are contributions too
+## (Good) issues are contributions too

-Unless you only care about being in the contributor list (which might not be a good start), **code is just one way of contributing**.
+Unless you only care about being in the contributor list (which might not be the best start), **code is just one way of contributing**.

-People that develop open source softwares are not writing code all the time.
-A big part of the work is to review issues, other' people code, deciding new features, trying to reproduce bugs, etc.
+People who develop open source software are not writing code all the time.
+A big part of the work is reviewing issues, reviewing other people's code, deciding on new features, trying to reproduce bugs, etc.

-If your goal is to help the development of an open source tools, you can be very useful by reporting bugs, **especially if they are well identified**.
+If your goal is to help the development of an open source tool, you can be very useful by reporting bugs, **especially if they are well identified**.

-It's very common for people to report for what they think is a bug.
+It's very common for people to report what they think is a bug.
 But **if it's not reproducible, people can't help you**.
-It helps a lot maintainers if the issue you're describing appears on a very minimalist code snippet.
+It helps maintainers a lot if the issue you're describing appears in a very minimal code snippet.

 We call this a reprex (**Repr**oducible **Ex**ample).

-> Note that well described and reproducible issues probably have a large impact on whether maintainers will try to fix the issue soon or not.

-If you're like me and you like to read Github issues, you'll see that **so many open issues** are in this vague status where there seems to be a bug, but it's not obvious if it's one or not.
+If you're like me and you enjoy reading GitHub issues, you'll notice that **so many open issues** are stuck in a vague state where there seems to be a bug, but it's not obvious whether it actually is one.

+Also note that well-described and reproducible issues probably have a large impact on whether maintainers will try to fix the issue soon or not.

 <br>
 <br>

-### (optionnal) Interlude with a concrete example
+### (Optional) Interlude with a concrete example

 [**Skip the example**](#learn-how-to-write-reprexes)

-Recently I had an issue where a chart title had the wrong size, even though I set it the right way.
+Recently I had an issue where a chart title had the wrong size even though I set it correctly.
 Here was my function with the issue:

 ```py hl_lines="16"
 def hbarplot(*, df: pl.DataFrame, colname: str) -> None: